keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 ## Power Electronics Design — Custom Unidirectional Motor Driver

 The car is designed to be steered rather than reversed.
 The car has power electronics to run its motor in one direction.
-To achieve the desired current gain from the car’s microcontroller to its motor, the motor driver has two stages of switching devices.
+To achieve the desired current gain from the car’s microcontroller to its motor upon starting, the motor driver has two stages of switching devices.
 A bidirectional motor driver would use an H-bridge circuit topology, which in turn requires four times as many secondary-stage and twice as many primary-stage switching devices assuming the latter stage is still used, either of which was decided against.

 | Note |
 |:-----|
 | Motor soft start functionality may be implemented using pulse-width modulation (PWM) aboard the car’s microcontroller. |

 Naturally, a power transistor was desired for at least the secondary stage (a single-package Darlington transistor would be used for both primary and secondary stages).
 However, the only solid-state power switching devices on-hand happened to be a mere 1.5-A power transistor and a more capable two-way triode thyristor (TRIAC) which is of course unsuitable.

-**NPN [bipolar junction transistor (BJT)](https://en.wikipedia.org/wiki/Bipolar_junction_transistor) — [common-emitter](https://en.wikipedia.org/wiki/Common_emitter) ~~amplifier~~ *switching device*:**
+I had many 0.6-A NPN bipolar junction transistors (BJTs) to test in parallel with each other in attempt to increase their current capacity to that drawn by the motor.
+They were used in a common-emitter amplifier configuration, except as switching devices rather than amplifiers.

 ![](equation_01.svg)